Kilt, Black Watch tartan

 Never lean forward in a kilt You have seen something interesting down under you, like when standing on a bridge, or you are looking down on the street from a tower.
 Whatever it is, never lean forward when in a kilt.

 Keep in mind; red spots are only available and helpful on your computer.
+In the open and in the city you are on your own!

 People with selfie sticks

 Earlier kilted soldiers could be checked for forbidden underwear by means of a mirror on a stick.
 Today it had been possible with a smart phone on a selfie stick.
 Or just the phone.
 The problem is real and to be taken seriously.
 "Upskirting", as it is called, has since 2010 been illegal in Scotland and so it is or is about to be in other countries as well.
-Even if women in skirts have been thought of, it is to expect that men in kilts are protected the same way.
+Even if women in skirts have been thought of, it is to expect that men in kilts are protected by the same law.

 Now, should some pervert nevertheless be able to take a picture of you from below, the picture should most likely be bad due to lack of light.
 And, most important, your face could not possibly be in the same picture.